 As with Central Florida’s other major theme parks, SeaWorld Orlando is wildly popular.
-While it may not attract the mega-sized crowds that Disney World and Universal Orlando generate, it nonetheless welcomes lots of visitors eager to experience its marine life-themed attractions, exhibits, and shows.
-Depending on when you visit, that can mean looooong lines.
+While it may not attract the mega-sized crowds that Disney World and Universal Orlando generate, it nonetheless welcomes lots of visitors eager to experience its marine life-themed attractions, exhibits, rides, and shows.
+Depending on when you visit, that can mean long lines.
 And nobody likes long lines, right?

-To help minimize wait times at SeaWorld, consider my general words of advice for all parks: zag when everybody else is zigging.
+To help minimize wait times at SeaWorld, consider our general words of advice for all parks: zag when everybody else is zigging.
 That is, try to plan your vacations and visits at less busy times whenever possible.
 If you can, avoid the high-traffic periods such as the week between Christmas and New Year's, the early summer, Easter, and school vacations.
 The fall, for example, can be a wonderful time to visit the park and commune with the dolphins, stingrays, penguins, and other animals without a crush of other guests.